 When this is finished, remove from heat, drain if there is a bit of liquid left and set aside to cool.

 How to Prepare the Rest of the Ingredients

-Toast the pine nuts in a pan for about 1-2 minutes with no oil, until golden brown.
+Toast the pine nuts in a small fry pan for about 1-2 minutes with no oil, until golden brown.
 Set aside to cool.

 In a large mixing bowl, add the roasted butternut pumpkin, freekeh, Israeli couscous, pine nuts and only half the apple.